 [443]For the test result obtained to be considered reliable, appropriate controls – which will depend on the type of test used and the level of certainty required – should be considered for each series of nucleic acid isolations and amplifications of the target nucleic acid.
-For PCR, a positive nucleic acid control (consisting of the target ‘Ca. Liberibacter’ species, e.g. ‘Ca. L. asiaticus’) and a negative amplification control (no template control) are the minimum controls that should be used.
+For PCR, a positive nucleic acid control (consisting of the target ‘Ca. Liberibacter’ species, e.g. CLas) and a negative amplification control (no template control) are the minimum controls that should be used.
 Additional controls may be used for PCR as described below.

 [444]Positive nucleic acid control.
 This control is used to monitor the efficiency of PCR amplification.
 Pre-prepared (stored) nucleic acid, whole genomic DNA or a synthetic control (e.g. cloned PCR product) may be used.